 What is Sodium Bromide?

-The sodium bromide is an inorganic compound in its dry form a white crystalline powder with a salty and somewhat bitter taste.
+Sodium bromide is an inorganic compound in its dry form a white crystalline powder with a salty and somewhat bitter taste.
 The chemical formula for sodium bromide in NaBr.
-Its is a white crystal or white, granular powder having the odour of sulphur dioxide.
-It does not occur as natural solid due to its solubility, it is extracted from ocean water along with chlorides, iodides and halites.
-It possesses anticonvulsant properties of any bromide salt and one of the most common salts of hydrobromic acid.
+It is a white crystal or white, granular powder having the odour of sulphur dioxide.
+It does not occur as a natural solid due to its solubility, it is extracted from ocean water along with chlorides, iodides and halites.
+It possesses anticonvulsant properties of any bromide salt and is one of the most common salts of hydrobromic acid.

 Other names – Bromide salt of sodium

 |Molecular weight/ Molar mass||102.894 g/mol|

 |Boiling point||1,396 °C|